Shoporama Tracking Engine: Server-side tracking for all major platforms

 How to find the tracking module

-- Log in to Shoporama admin
+- Log in to the Shoporama admin

-- Click on Webshop in the left sidebar (the menu item with the gear icon)
+- Click on “Webshop” in the left sidebar (the menu item with the gear icon)

-- Select Tracking in the submenu
+- Select Tracking from the submenu

-Activate tracking
+Enable tracking

-The activation itself is one click:
+The activation itself takes just one click:

 - Click Save